 Indeed, boxers are friendly outgoing people dogs.
 They can become so happy that their whole pelvis moves when they wag their tails.
 Popular in the United States since the 1940s, the boxer is a wonderful family dog who got his name from his habit of beginning a fight by standing on his hind legs and boxing with his front paws.

-The boxer was one of the top 10 breeds for the year 2008.
-Click here for the complete story on Top Dog Breeds of 2008.
+The boxer has been one of the top breeds based on the American Kennel Club (AKC) tallies.
+Click here for the complete list of top dog breeds - Top Dog Breeds of 2012 - Most Popular Dogs.

 History and Origin